IBE160/SG-Gruppe-Stavanger/proposal.md

 - **Monitoring:** Supabase logs + Vercel analytics.

 ## Final Notes
-This updated proposal **addresses all teacher feedback** by:
-- Locking in a concrete backend stack and schema.
-- Defining a clear **6-week roadmap**.
-- Specifying a **recipe source (Spoonacular)**.
-- Moving AI to **Phase 2** for feasibility.
-- Adding detail to notifications, testing, and privacy.
+This proposal has been updated based on a comprehensive market and technical research phase.
+The initial 6-week timeline and feature set have been revised to address critical findings and de-risk the project launch.

+The key changes are:
+- **Addition of Barcode Scanning:** Market research revealed this is a table-stakes feature for user convenience, and its absence was identified as a primary cause of user abandonment in competing apps.
+- **Focus on Flexible Matching:** The high growth rate of AI-driven planners confirms that an intelligent matching algorithm is key to competitiveness.
+- **Timeline Extension to 9 Weeks:** This data-driven decision was made to accommodate these critical features, ensuring the MVP is not only functional but also competitive and user-friendly at launch.

-This approach ensures a **focused MVP** that’s achievable within the 6-week window while laying a strong foundation for AI-powered extensions and personalization in later phases.
+This revised approach ensures a **focused, market-aware MVP** that’s achievable within the 9-week window while laying a strong foundation for AI-powered extensions and personalization in later phases.